 What To Bring to Korea

 Bring along some your favourites of everything you can’t do without or know you will miss.
 Even if they are available here, you might not find them right away and this way you know you’ll have a supply, at least for a while.
-Following are some hard-to-find or particularly expensive items:
+Whether or not you will find certain products will often depend on where you live.
+That said, while Seoul may offer more options for some things, you may also discover that other areas are on par, or even better.

 APPLIANCES & ELECTRONICS: If yours are not compatible with 220 volt wiring, you will need transformers.
 These are readily available and not expensive.
 Some housing for expats include both 110 and 220-volt wiring.
 Most small appliances and electronics cam be purchased here, including imported ones (instructions are almost always in Korean only, although you can usually get them in English via the Internet).